akvo/akvo-caddisfly/README.md

 License
 -------

-Copyright (C) TernUp Research Labs LLP
+Copyright (C) Stichting Akvo (Akvo Foundation)

-Caddisfly is free software: you can redistribute it and modify it under the terms of the GNU Affero General Public License (AGPL) as published by the Free Software Foundation, either version 3 of the License or any later version.
+Akvo Caddisfly is free software: you can redistribute it and modify it under the terms of the GNU Affero General Public License (AGPL) as published by the Free Software Foundation, either version 3 of the License or any later version.

-Caddisfly is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
+Akvo Caddisfly is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
 without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License included below for more details.